PawelGozdz/Project-21-Investors/HOW_TO.md

 assets issue

-I css file, bg-image url need './assets/' needs to be removed and replaced to start with '../'
+In css file, bg-image url need './assets/' needs to be removed and replaced to start with '../' ctrl+f and search for './assets'.
+Find all 24 records and replace them with '../'.
+That's it!
 #

 #### <a id="routes">Routes/pages of the website</a>

-* `/`: Page to show the home or main page
-* `/blog`: Page for blog
 * `/contact`: Page for contact

 #